 In this post, we answer five commonly asked questions about criminal background checks.

-1. How long does a background check take?
+1. How long does a background checks take?

 Depending on the scope and type of background check requested, the average background check takes between one and five business days.
 Some searches are readily available and can take just hours, in other cases a special form or process may be required, or the background screening company may be relying on 3rd parties (like employers and government entities) to make a manual search of their records which can extend the turnaround time.

-The scope of criminal background checks depends on several factors, such as your company policy, state reporting limitations where the candidate works or where the employer is located, and the Fair Credit Reporting Act (FCRA).
+How far back background check go depends on several factors, such as your company policy, state reporting limitations where the candidate works or where the employer is located, and the Fair Credit Reporting Act (FCRA).
 Most criminal background checks have a look back period of seven years.

 The FCRA prohibits Consumer Reporting Agencies (CRAs) like Orange Tree from reporting the following: